zpainter/iassist/content/conferences/program-planning-manual.md

 Work with Program Committee Co-Chairs (PC Co-Chairs) and LAC to determine:

 - How BoF session proposals will be collected.
-Given that BoF tend to be more spontaneous than planned, the opportunity to propose a BoF session will be mentioned in the call, but actual proposals will not be collected through the submission form.
+Given that BoF tends to be more spontaneous than planned, the opportunity to propose a BoF session will be mentioned in the call, but actual proposals will not be collected through the submission form.

 - When the BoF session will be held.
-In the middle of the day, for example right after the Business Lunch, turned out to be successful!
+In the middle of the day, for example right after the Business Lunch, it turned out to be successful!

 - Where the BoF session will be held with room layout (space will determine number of BoF proposals included).